Summoner-Network/summoner-core/dev/v3/summoner/client/e2e/readme.md

 - Add new domain-specific tests by implementing the `Scenario` trait.
 - Plug in custom workloads and verify they produce consistent world states.
 - Leverage the included profiler hooks to gather metrics across test runs.

+---

+TODO: Tests to write:
+1. Test deploying the same contract from two different accounts.
+Ensure two different contracts are created.